AdrianJunge/website/app/assets/ctf/writeups/sekaictf/My Flask App.md

     ...
 ```

-However the is a second path `/view` which just gives back every file content requested via the `filename` query parameter - there is absolutely no filtering and sanitization going on.
-So you might just think we can immediately read out the flag but unfortunately the file name is randomized in the **Dockerfile**:
+However, there is a second path `/view`, which simply returns every file's content requested via the `filename` query parameter - there is absolutely no filtering or sanitization going on.
+So you might just think we can immediately read out the flag, but unfortunately, the file name is randomized in the **Dockerfile**:

 ```Dockerfile
 RUN mv flag.txt /flag-$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1).txt
 ```

-Also at the end of the **Flask** source code is written:
+Also, at the end of the **Flask** source code is written:

 ```python
 if __name__ == '__main__':